 On April 19, 2002, DaVinciRe entered into a credit agreement providing for a \$100 million committed revolving credit facility.
 On May 10, 2002, DaVinciRe borrowed the full \$100 million available under this facility to repay \$100 million of bridge financing provided by RenaissanceRe.
 Neither RenaissanceRe nor Renaissance Reinsurance is a guarantor of this facility and the lenders have no recourse against us or our subsidiaries other than DaVinciRe and its subsidiary under the DaVinciRe facility.
 Pursuant to the terms of the \$400 million facility maintained by RenaissanceRe, a default by DaVinciRe in its obligations will not result in a default under the RenaissanceRe facility.
-At December 31, 2003, the full amount was outstanding under this facility.
 Interest rates on the facility are based on a spread above LIBOR, and averaged approximately 2.09% during 2003 (2002 - 2.63%).
-The credit agreement contains certain covenants requiring DaVinciRe to maintain a debt to capital ratio of 30% or below and a minimum net worth of \$230 million.
+The credit agreement contains certain covenants requiring

+DaVinciRe to maintain a debt to capital ratio of 30% or below and a minimum net worth of \$230 million.
 At December 31, 2003, DaVinciRe was in compliance with the covenants of this agreement.